 - Study Schedule

-- Change Visit Order: Change the display and chronological order of visits (see below).
+- Change Visit Order: Change the display order and/or chronological order of visits

 - Recalculate Visit Dates: The number of rows updated is shown after recalculating.

 - Import Visit Map: Import a visit map in XML format.

 - Visit Import Mapping: Define a mapping between visit names and numbers so that data containing only visit names can be imported.